 Third Party Only

 Covers damage you cause to other vehicles or property.
 Your Chevrolet is not covered.
-May suit very old, low-value Chevrolets.
+May suit very old, low-value Chevrolets only.

 • Third-party property damage